 Figures can be exported using the GUI, either the main CellExplorer window or through cell selection actions dialog.
 For more information please see the figure export tutorial.

 A supplementary figure can be created for publications as shown below.
 From the menu select

 CellExplorer can handle batches of sessions.
 It will load metrics into one struct allowing you to visualize and classify your data across recordings and classify cells across sessions, while still maintaining the data handling on a single session level, writing your changes back to the original files.
 You can save metrics from a batch of sessions, and still load the data back into CellExplorer.

-CellExplorer tracks your actions, which includes cell-type classifications, deep-superficial assignment, brain regions, labels, tags, groups and ground truth classifications.
-Reverse an action by pressing
+CellExplorer tracks user-actions, which includes cell-type classifications, deep-superficial assignment, brain regions, labels, tags, groups and ground truth classifications.
+Reverse most recent action by pressing

 ctrl+Z. Further it autosaves your actions to your workspace every 6th action (You can turn the autosave feature off or adjust the autosave-interval in preferences).
 You still have to save your changes to the original cell_metrics file through the interface.